arkandias/geyser/README.md

 | `API_JWT_ACCESS_TOKEN_MAX_AGE_MS`  | `3600000` (1h)   | Maximum lifetime for JWT access tokens (milliseconds)                             |
 | `API_JWT_REFRESH_TOKEN_MAX_AGE_MS` | `604800000` (7d) | Maximum lifetime for JWT refresh tokens (milliseconds)                            |

-### Shared Package
+### The `shared` Package

-The Shared Package contains common code, types, and utilities shared between the client and server applications.
+The `shared` package contains common code, types, and utilities shared between the client and server applications.
 This package promotes code reuse and ensures consistency across the frontend and backend components.
 The source code is located in the `shared/` directory.